Tour-of-Teamrespawn/_build/README.md

     2. The comment can be either a line `// comment` or multi-line block `/* comment */` type.
 5. Ensure that _ALL_ other files with a reference to the mission name and version in are updated to match the right format you set for `$MissionName_WithV`.
 If it does not _exactly_ match, then it won't update or change a reference.

-## How to run
+## How to run the script

-1. Open a PowerShell terminal (can be the integrated terminal in VS Code)
+1. Open a PowerShell terminal (can be the integrated terminal in VS Code).
-2. Navigate to your mission folder with `cd "c:\path\to\mission\folder"`
+2. Navigate to your mission folder with `cd "c:\path\to\mission\folder"`.
-3. Enter and run: `.\build.ps1`
+3. Enter and run: `.\build.ps1`.
-4. Follow the script prompts for desired options
+4. Follow the script prompts, choices are to:
-5. ???
-6. profit
+   1. Increment version and pack PBO.
+      1. With automatic or manual versioning.
+Manually specifying version would be used to say "build / release _this_ as version 1.0" for example.
+   2. Upload newly incremented & packed PBO to Tour server (requires step 1 to be chosen in this run).
+      1. Specify Tour server IP (if environment variable `TOUR_SERVER_IP` is not defined).
+      2. Specify Tour FTP port (if environment variable `TOUR_SERVER_PORT` is not defined).
+      3. Specify Tour FTP username (if environment variable `TOUR_FTP_USERNAME` is not defined).
+      4. Specify Tour FTP password (if environment variable `TOUR_FTP_PASSWORD` is not defined).
+   3. Start local dedicated server with newly packed / incremented PBO.

 ## build.ps1 variable reference